The Western Shore: Reception

 The New York Times gave The Western Shore a tepid review, describing it as "realistic, brilliant and sound, without being great or important in any respect."
 A review in the Saturday Review of Literature complained that Crane "fails to realize the tragedy or the pathos" of his characters.
 Other critics, including Van Wyck Brooks, Paul Rosenfeld, and Carey McWilliams gave more positive assessments.

-As gay novel
+As a gay novel

 The Western Shore has been recognized as among the earliest novels to feature prominent gay themes.
 Most notably, the character of Philip Burton, a gay English professor.
 Other characters have been read as ambiguously gay, including the freshman student Milton Granger.
 Unlike many other gay novels of the early 20th century, it was printed by a mainstream publisher, and without use of a pseudonym.
 Contemporary reviewers did not remark on the novel's gay content, nor is it mentioned in the introduction to the 1985 second edition.